Exmark Z Turf Equipment Backyard Life

 Newspaper

 Start spreading the news . . .
 Literally.
-Newspaper is perhaps the most simple of the landscape fabric alternatives, and it breaks down naturally.
+Newspaper is perhaps the most simple of the alternatives to landscape fabrics, and it breaks down naturally.
 Water it as you lay it down (about five layers deep) and overlap so there are no cracks for weeds to slip through.
 Then, cover over with your mulch of choice.
 Many horticulturalists will tell you newspaper not only breaks down, but adds nutrients to the soil while letting water pass through it.
 That’s great “news” for our earthworm friends.

 Cardboard